Heather Gilchrist: College career

+Club career

+Bay FC announced on December 23, 2025, that the club had signed Gilchrist to her first professional contract on a three-year deal, reuniting her with Seminoles teammate Taylor Huff.
+She sustained a knee injury during preseason and missed the first several months of the season.
+She made her professional debut on August 9, 2026, as a second-half substitute in a 0–0 draw with the Chicago Stars.
+The following week, she started against the Utah Royals and scored her first professional goal, heading after a corner kick; the match ended 3–2 to the Royals.

 International career

 Gilchrist was called into training camp with the United States youth national team with the combined under-18/under-19 squad and the under-20 team in 2023.
 She appeared for the under-20 team throughout 2024 and was selected to the roster for the 2024 FIFA U-20 Women's World Cup.
 She started five of seven games at the FIFA U-20 Women's World Cup, helping the United States finish in third place, its best result since 2012.
 She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.